Quantum state spectrum and field theory of D$0$-brane: Introduction

-In the seminal paper \cite{Polchinski:1995mt} J.Polchinski identified super--D$p$--branes with supersymmetric $p$-brane solutions of ${\cal N}=2$ $D=10$, type IIA or type IIB, supergravity the fact that seemed mysterious \cite{Duff:1992hu} before \cite{Polchinski:1995mt}.
-Their worldvolume actions were found a bit latter in \cite{Cederwall:1996pv,Aganagic:1996pe,Cederwall:1996ri,Aganagic:1996nn,Bergshoeff:1996tu,Bandos:1997rq}\footnote{ The action for super--D$0$--brane, elaborated in \cite{Bergshoeff:1996tu} is a generalization to the type IIA superspace of ${\cal N}=2$ $D=4$ superparticle action by J.A. de Azc\'arraga and J.Lukierski \cite{deAzcarraga:1982dhu}.}; these actions possess both spacetime supersymmetry and local fermionic $\kappa$--symmetry which indicates that the ground state of the dynamical system preserves a part of supersymmetry \footnote{Notice, that the equations of motion of D$p$-branes were found a bit earlier by Howe and Sezgin \cite{Howe:1996mx} in the frame of superembedding approach \cite{Bandos:1995zw,Sorokin:1999jx,Bandos:2023web}.
-In this approach the local fermionic $\kappa$--symmetry \cite{deAzcarraga:1982dhu,Siegel:1983hh} is represented by worldvolume superspace supersymmetry, as noticed for the first time in superparticle models in \cite{Sorokin:1988jor}. }.
+In the seminal paper \cite{Polchinski:1995mt} J. Polchinski identified super-D$p$-branes with supersymmetric $p$-brane solutions of $\text{D}=10$ ${\cal N}=2$, type IIA or type IIB, supergravity which had seemed mysterious \cite{Duff:1992hu} before.
+Their worldvolume actions were found a bit later in \cite{Cederwall:1996pv,Aganagic:1996pe,Cederwall:1996ri,Aganagic:1996nn,Bergshoeff:1996tu,Bandos:1997rq}\footnote{The action for super-D$0$-brane, elaborated in \cite{Bergshoeff:1996tu} is a generalization to the type IIA superspace of $\text{D}=4$ ${\cal N}=2$ superparticle action by J. A. de Azc\'arraga and J. Lukierski \cite{deAzcarraga:1982dhu}.}; these actions possess both spacetime supersymmetry and local fermionic $\kappa$-symmetry which indicates that the ground state of the dynamical system preserves a part of supersymmetry\footnote{Notice that the equations of motion of D$p$-branes were found a bit earlier by Howe and Sezgin \cite{Howe:1996mx} in the frame of superembedding approach \cite{Bandos:1995zw,Sorokin:1999jx,Bandos:2023web}.
+In this approach the local fermionic $\kappa$-symmetry \cite{deAzcarraga:1982dhu,Siegel:1983hh} is represented by worldvolume superspace supersymmetry, as noticed for the first time in superparticle models in \cite{Sorokin:1988jor}.}.

-Notice, that in 10D supergravity theories, being various low energy limits of String Theory, D$p$-brane solutions carry electric or/and magnetic charges of the Ramond-Ramond (RR) fields of 10D type II supergravity supermultiplets \cite{Polchinski:1995mt}.
+Notice that in 10D supergravity theories, being various low energy limits of String Theory, D$p$-brane solutions carry electric or/and magnetic charges of the Ramond-Ramond (RR) fields of 10D type II supergravity supermultiplets \cite{Polchinski:1995mt}.
 This is a result of the solitonic nature of these objects in the standard approach to the theory of fundamental strings.
-However, in the frame of Brane Democracy concept \cite{Townsend:1995gp} \footnote{This generilizes the Mantonen-Olive duality conjecture \cite{Montonen:1977sn}. }, any of the $p$--branes, in particular of D$p$--branes, can be considered as fundamental object of String/M-theory and the others should appear as solitons in this $p$-brane based approach.
-In this respect, D$0$-branes were of a special interest because their existence suggested that we could reformulate String Theory as a theory of particles.
+However, in the frame of the Brane Democracy concept \cite{Townsend:1995gp}\footnote{This generalizes the Mantonen-Olive duality conjecture \cite{Montonen:1977sn}. }, any of the $p$-branes, in particular of D$p$-branes, can be considered as fundamental objects of String/M-theory and the others should appear as solitons in this $p$-brane based approach.
+In this respect, D$0$-branes were of special interest because their existence suggested that we could reformulate String Theory as a theory of particles.